lanavirsen/Trackit/README.md

 ## Design and technical choices

-This project uses **.NET 9 with C#** for its async-friendly I/O model and type safety, **SQLite** as a local relational database, and **Dapper** as a lightweight mapper.
+This project is built in **.NET 9 with C#** with **SQLite** for storage and **Dapper** as a lightweight data mapper.

 Passwords are hashed with **PBKDF2** (random 32-byte salt, 100 000 iterations), and two-factor authentication follows the **TOTP** standard, compatible with any authenticator app.
 For due-date reminders I used **Resend**, a minimal REST API for sending emails.

-Internally, everything runs asynchronously - database access, email, and TOTP verification - to keep the CLI responsive.
+Most operations - database access, email, and TOTP verification - are implemented **asynchronously**.
+Since Trackit runs on a single console thread, this doesn’t make it visibly faster, but it demonstrates how async workflows are structured in real applications.

 The notification workflow logs each reminder to ensure idempotence, preventing the same message from being sent twice.

 In-memory repository doubles simulate persistence without touching SQLite, keeping tests fast and isolated.

 ## Run